Before there were MP3s, CD players, and cassette tapes -- heck, even before eight-track tapes -- there was the record player.

 The Tone Arm and the Cartridge

-As the stylus follows the grooves of the record, vibrations travel through the metal wires inside the tone arm and arrive at the cartridge at the tone arm's end.
+As the stylus follows the grooves of the record, vibrations travel through the metal wires inside the tonearm and arrive at the cartridge at the tone arm's end.
 The cartridge contains coils within a magnetic field, and when the vibrations hit these coils, they are transformed into electrical signals.
 These electrical signals can be amplified and broadcasted through the speakers.

 Amplifiers and Preamplifiers

-That means they are not well-equipped to play the audio signal coming out of a traditional record player.
+That means they are not necessarily well-equipped to play the audio signal coming out of a traditional record player.
 Older audio receivers included what was called a phono preamplifier (also known as a preamp or phono stage) to boost record player signals to appropriate levels, but modern receivers lack phono preamps.
-Some record players include built-in preamps to solve this problem; talk to a true audiophile, however, and they will insist that you get a dedicated preamplifier for the best sound quality.
+Talk to a true audiophile, however, and they will insist that you get a dedicated preamplifier for the best sound quality.